llemarr42/PI_Sky/README.md

 ## Commented code

 ## Description of the planning that went into the project, design decisions, and engineering details
+Our biggest initial decision was how to design the valve which controls the flow of helium out of the balloon.
+The valve had to balance being light, fairly simple, easy to control, and reliable.
+It also had to be able to open AND close.
+We came up with many designs and after creating three of them in CAD, we decided to go with a plug design which would be pulled down by a string and held in place by some sort of elastic or spring force.

 ## Your process or a schedule of how you spent your time